psychemedia/winter-tales/src/gawain_notes.md

 "I'm sorry, I cannot accept such a gift with nothing to offer in return."

-But she insists, "take it" and he resits again, "thank you, but no, it's too precious a...."
+But she insists, "take it" and he resists again, "thank you, but no, it's too precious a...."

 "Then take this", and she takes off her belt, a girdle of green silk, its edges trimmed with gold.